BishopFox/BrokenHill/README.md

   * e.g. a non-default temperature or random seed.
 * Potentially even a different model than the one used to generate the prompts

 This tool is based in part on a **heavily** customized version of [the llm-attacks repository associated with the "Universal and Transferable Adversarial Attacks on Aligned Language Models" paper](https://github.com/llm-attacks/llm-attacks/).
+It also incorporates a few algorithms from [nanoGCG](https://github.com/GraySwanAI/nanoGCG).

 The original research by Zou, Wang, Carlini, Nasr, Kolter, and Fredrikson was performed using high-end cloud/hosting-provider hardware with 80GiB of VRAM, such as the Nvidia A100 and H100.
 Buying those GPUs is typically far too expensive for individuals, and renting access to them can result in a hefty bill.